Randal Quarles: Federal Reserve Board

-On July 10, 2017, Quarles was nominated by President Donald Trump to fill a vacant position on the Federal Reserve Board of Governors expiring January 31, 2018, a new 14-year term expiring January 31, 2032, and also the position of Vice Chair of the Federal Reserve for Supervision for a four-year term.
+On July 10, 2017, Quarles was nominated by President Donald Trump to fill a vacant position on the Federal Reserve Board of Governors expiring January 31, 2018, a new 14-year term expiring January 31, 2032, and also the position of Vice Chair for Supervision of the Federal Reserve for a four-year term.
 The position of Vice Chairman for Supervision had previously remained unfilled since its creation under the Dodd-Frank Act in 2010.

 Quarles was confirmed by the United States Senate on October 5, 2017 for the vacant seat expiring early in 2018 by a vote of 65–32, as well as for the position of Vice Chairman for Supervision by a voice vote.
 However, the Senate did not vote on his nomination to the seat expiring in 2032, but instead returned his nomination to the President at the end of the first session of the 115th Congress, per Senate rule XXXI, Section 6.
 He continued to serve on the Board as an acting member pending his renomination January 8, 2018, and ultimate confirmation July 17, 2018, by a vote of 66–33.

+"By deciding to move banks into large-bank oversight much later [during his tenure], Mr. Quarles and his colleagues had created a system that treated even sizable and rapidly ballooning banks with a light touch when it came to how aggressively they were monitored...As a result, Silicon Valley Bank’s move to the more rigorous oversight group would be delayed.
+The bank would previously have advanced to the Large and Foreign Bank Organization group after its assets had averaged more than $50 billion for a year; now, that shift would not come until it consistently averaged more than $100 billion in assets."

 Quarles resigned from the board in December 2021, following the conclusion of his tenure as vice chairman for supervision in October 2021.

 Personal life

 Quarles's wife, Hope, is the daughter of Utah businessman Spencer Eccles, whose father, Spencer Stoddard Eccles, was the brother of Marriner S. Eccles.
 Quarles is a member of the Church of Jesus Christ of Latter-day Saints.

-In November 2017, an investigation conducted by the International Consortium of Investigative Journalists cited his name in the list of politicians named in the "Paradise Papers" documents.
+In November 2017, an investigation conducted by the International Consortium of Investigative Journalists cited his name in the "Paradise Papers", in connection with an offshore bank that was under investigation for tax evasion.
+The documents tracked transactions between one of Quarles’s offshore vehicles and Butterfield Bank, through which The Carlyle Group had completed a $550m investment in 2010.

+Quarles was appointed as vice chairman of Singapore Gulf Bank's global advisory board in May 2025.